Trip Overview

 A Grounding Journey

-Later, we start the Nyonindo trail, a section of the lotus flower-shaped Women’s Pilgrimage Course, which leads around the perimeter of Koyasan, past the ruins of Nyonindo, to the entrance of the enormous Okunoin cemetery.
-The tomb of Kobo Daishi, the founder of Shingon Buddhism, is located among the 200,000 gravestones.
+Later, we start the Nyonin Michi trail, a section of the lotus flower-shaped Women’s Pilgrimage Course.
+This trail leads around the perimeter of Koyasan, past the ruins of Nyonindo, to the entrance of the enormous Okunoin cemetery.
+Among the 200,000 gravestones is the tomb of Kobo Daishi, the founder of Shingon Buddhism.

-You will have the choice to head back to the hotel by bus or on foot.
-If timing aligns, join the monks for an afternoon Ajikan meditation.
+We will have the option to return to the hotel by bus or on foot.
+If our stars (and timing) align, we may be able to join the monks for an afternoon Ajikan meditation.

 At our temple stay in Koyasan, we enjoy a healthy menu of seasonal vegetables, seaweed and edible wild plants.